 The Global UGRAD program cannot be the final academic term of a student’s undergraduate study.

-The student application for the 2019-20 Global UGRAD Program will open on November 1, 2018, and close globally at 5:00 pm EST on December 31, 2018, via a central application system managed by World Learning.
-Students will not be able to edit their applications after 5:00 pm EST on December 31, 2018.
+The student application for the 2022-23 Global UGRAD Program will open on November 1, 2021, and close globally on 24:00 Tbilisi Time on January 5, 2022, via a central application system managed by World Learning.
+Students will not be able to edit their applications after 24:00 Tbilisi Time on January 5, 2022.
 Students may access the application online, by computer or mobile phone.

 A full and complete Global UGRAD student application package includes the following documents: